alperen-selcuk/githubaction-sonarqube-trivy-docker-argocd-kubernetes/README.md

 ![image](https://github.com/user-attachments/assets/80377cfc-5a71-4926-a22a-95abde9efa58)

+### GITHUB RUNNER

-first you need install github-runner on-premise server. you can find runner page how to install
+first you need install github-runner on-premise server. you can find runner page how to install. you can find runner settings on

+**github repository -> settings -> actions -> runners -> self-hosted runners -> add runner**

 ```
 mkdir actions-runner && cd actions-runner